Subscribe to your competition

 Knowing what your competitors are doing inside your accounts changes what you do next: surface new pipeline already in evaluation, reopen a stalled deal, reframe the talking points in your next meeting, and reach the champions and directors on the buying committee.

-Connection events at accounts you haven't worked yet tell you the buying committee is in motion.
+Connection activities at accounts you haven't worked yet tell you the buying committee is in motion.
 Your agent can put the right account owner in front of the right buyer before the competitive evaluation is fully framed.

 /competitive_activity · stream

-02 · Closed-Lost Revival
+02 · Revive closed-lost

-Catch the moment a lost account re-enters market.
+Catch the moment lost accounts restart shopping.

 When a buyer at a closed-lost account starts engaging a competitor again, the deal is re-opening.
 Save plays go out before the new vendor has run discovery.